His Dark Materials – did you know these two actors are related?

 “The thing you need to know about Dafne is, her parents are actors,” Keen’s co-star Lin-Manuel Miranda, who plays Lee Scoresby in the series, told RadioTimes.com.

-“Will Keen and Maria Keen, and they’re really wonderful actors.
+“Will Keen and Maria [Fernández Ache], and they’re really wonderful actors.
 And they keep her so grounded.
 She’s such a normal kid.
 So that’s a joy.”

 He added: “So I’m gonna miss her, honestly, when we don’t share scenes.
-It’s weird to be in Cardiff and not spend every day with Dafne and Maria Keen, who is a big presence on set.”
+It’s weird to be in Cardiff and not spend every day with Dafne and Maria, who is a big presence on set.”

 Clearly, His Dark Materials really is a show the whole family can enjoy – and work on.